Linzh7/Note-Distributed-Data-Infrastructures/Azure Data Lake Store.md

 ## put it into context with the rest of the systems we have seen

-The previous data process systems have some disadvantages which cannot
+The previous data process systems have some disadvantages and thus can not provide an efficient analyze system.
+Spark only offers coarse-grained data, which means nodes will spend some time to searching the data we need.
+Another example is that MapReduce uses disks to storage data, and it also takes time to read the data from the disk to the memory

 ## system design